ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Discussion

-This study is the second to examine the fragmentation cascade of a protocluster in detail. \cite{thomasson2022} applied \FAMILY to the intermediate-mass protocluster NGC~2264, which was imaged at scales ranging from 26 to 1.4~kau.
-These scales are $2-5$ times larger than those studied in Sect.~\ref{s:results}, $14-0.27$~kau, for the W43-MM1 protocluster.
+This study is the second to examine the hierarchical structure and mass cascade of a protocluster in detail. \cite{thomasson2022} applied \FAMILY to the intermediate-mass protocluster NGC~2264, which was imaged at scales ranging from 26 to 1.4~kau (from 0.13 to 0.007~pc).
+These scales are $2-5$ times larger than those studied in Sect.~\ref{s:results}, $14-0.27$~kau (from 0.07 to 0.001~pc), for the W43-MM1 protocluster.
 Like for synthetic protoclusters, the fragmentation cascade of NGC~2264 traces the fragmentation down to the core scale according to the definition by, for example, \cite{motte2018a}.
 Characterizing the fragmentation cascades of both NGC~2264 and synthetic protoclusters could in principle enable the study of turbulent fragmentation.
 Studying the fragmentation cascade of W43-MM1, on the other hand, could allow us to investigate two fragmentation regimes: one mainly driven by turbulence and the other by gravity, respectively at scales larger and smaller than the core scale.